Mahavir Singh Phogat: National Honours

+Book

-BookAkhada is the authorised biography of Mahavir Singh Phogat, a former wrestler and a coach.
+Akhada is the authorised biography of Mahavir Singh Phogat, a former wrestler and a coach.
 The book is penned by sports journalist Sourabh Duggal and was released on 21 December 2016 at the Chandigarh Press Club.
 It traces Mahavir Phogat's journey with his daughters and nieces hailing from a small village in Haryana to winning the medals for the country.